 Course Details:

-Dalton takes a much more structured approach to prepare you for the CFP exam.
-Their course has been divided into 3 major parts:
+Dalton takes a much more structured approach to preparing you for the CFP exam.
+Their course has been divided into three major parts:

 • The first is the pre-study section.
-This consists of 5 booklets that are made up of study notes, practice questions, exam tips, and more.
+This consists of five booklets that are made up of study notes, practice questions, exam tips, and more.

-• Once those are completed you’ll be enrolled in the 36 hour virtual classroom.
-This builds on your initial studying through live classroom sessions.
+• Once those are completed, you’ll be enrolled in the 36-hour virtual classroom.
+This builds on your initial study through live classroom sessions.

-Dalton includes a lot of similar content to our #1 pick with a lower cost.
-They also offer a Guaranteed To Pass package that combines their self-paced and live online material, but the prices for all their CFP exam review courses wildly vary depending on the sponsored education provider you choose.
+Dalton includes a lot of similar content to our #1 pick at a lower cost.
+They also offer a Guaranteed to Pass package that combines their self-paced and live online material.
+Still, the prices for all their CFP exam review courses wildly vary depending on the sponsored education provider you choose.

 Overall Score: